 The ADP upper-air database consists of information obtained from surface-launched meteorological instrument packages.
 These packages are launched via balloon once or twice daily and are managed under WMO guidance and procedures.
-ADP data was available for three locations in Cuba (Havana, Camaguay, and Guantanamo).
-These data were supplemented by ADP data from stations in the surrounding countries in the Caribbean.
-The ADP data was used to create profiles of monthly and annual average wind speeds and frequency distributions of wind speed and wind direction for a number of pressure levels and height levels from the surface up to 3000 m above the surface.
+ADP data was available for two locations in Ghana, Accra and Tamale.
+These data were supplemented by ADP data from stations in the surrounding countries.
+Because collection of these data in this region was not as consistent as in other parts of the world, information on the vertical profile of wind speed and power was not readily extracted from the ADP data.
+Therefore, NREL largely depended on the reanalysis data set, described below, for its analysis of the upper-air data.